Sunday 22nd Sep 2019: Master and Servant

-18 When I would comfort myself against sorrow, my heart is faint in me.
+18 Oh that I could comfort myself against sorrow! my heart is faint within me.

-19 Behold the voice of the cry of the daughter of my people because of them that dwell in a far country: Is not the LORD in Zion? is not her king in her?
-Why have they provoked me to anger with their graven images, and with strange vanities?
+19 Behold, the voice of the cry of the daughter of my people from a land that is very far off: is not Jehovah in Zion? is not her King in her?
+Why have they provoked me to anger with their graven images, and with foreign vanities?

 20 The harvest is past, the summer is ended, and we are not saved.

-21 For the hurt of the daughter of my people am I hurt; I am black; astonishment hath taken hold on me.
+21 For the hurt of the daughter of my people am I hurt: I mourn; dismay hath taken hold on me.

 1 Oh that my head were waters, and mine eyes a fountain of tears, that I might weep day and night for the slain of the daughter of my people!